 There’s decent fishing at Winnemucca Lake in the summer, and you’ll be on the right track traveling along this trail if you’re hiking either the Pacific Crest Trail or Tahoe-Yosemite Trail (just know they diverge at mile 1.3).

-So, in the winter, this route provides access to great, but technical cross-country skiing, as well as backcountry alpine skiing (namely Elephants Back and Round Top).
+So in the winter, this route provides access to great (but) technical cross-country skiing.
+The same goes for backcountry alpine skiing, namely at Elephants Back and Round Top.

 Winnemucca Lake Hiking Trail Data (approximations):